akspa0/The-Machine/memory-bank/activeContext.md

 - Prompts, metadata, and outputs are cached and reused for downstream tasks.
 - All jobs, files, and data are uniquely identified and tracked for traceability.
 - Preparing for future database integration to manage jobs, data, and reference lookups.
+- **New:** Audio file validation is now based on duration (≥10s) rather than file size, to ensure only valid files are processed for separation.
+Pre-processing after renaming logs all files, their durations, and validity status.
+Single-file input metadata is now transferred to output soundbites during finalization.

 ## Recent Changes